Substra/hlf-k8s/charts/hlf-k8s/README.md

    enabled: true
 ```

-Check the pod's logs to get the list of organizations currently present in each channel.
+Check the pod's logs to get the list of organizations currently connected in the application channel.

 ## Additional resources